How to configure and manage user account options in MediaWiki

 Was this answer helpful?

-- How to enable password resets based on the username or email address of users in MediaWiki
+- How to enable and disable email authentication in MediaWiki

 - How to disable temporarily the deletion and restoration of uploaded files in MediaWiki